Anthony Powell Society: Background and aims

 The Society emerged from the Anthony Powell Resources website begun in 1994 by Dr Keith Marshall and its associated email discussion list arising from the interest in Powell stimulated by the dramatisation of A Dance to the Music of Time on UK Channel 4 TV in autumn 1997 and following his death.
 The Society's formation was actively welcomed by his late widow, Lady Violet Powell, and continues to receive the support and encouragement of his family and literary executors.
 Charitable status was granted in April 2003.

 Currently, the Hon.
 Secretary of the group is Paul Milliken; the Chairman is Robin Bynoe; and the President is Ferdinand Mount.
 Past Presidents are Hugh Massingberd; Sir Simon Russell Beale; Lord Gowrie.

 Publications

 The Society publishes a quarterly newsletter and a journal, Secret Harmonies, edited by Stephen Walker.
+The 100th issue of the newsletter was published in 2025.

 It also publishes original works including guides, concordances and Anthony Powell's unpublished or out of print journalism and a photographic record of the collage a the|Chantry (the house in Somerset where Anthony Powell and his wife Lady Violet lived from 1952) A full list is on the Society's website.